GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
-If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
+> ### I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
+There is no programming language in use today that is qualitatively better than Simula-67.
 >
-> ~ *Douglas Crockford*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts